danieljohnson18/danieljohnson18/README.md

 ### Hi there ✨, I am Daniel Arikawe

-### I am a frontend developer (at Riby HQ) with a passion for crafting beautiful, pixel-perfect and fully functional user interfaces.
+### I am a Frontend Engineer (Web and Mobile) with a passion for crafting beautiful, pixel-perfect and fully functional user interfaces.
 I have three years experience building large-scale frontend web applications.

 ### 🌱 I’m also currently learning the Web3 Frontend stack as well as more React Native and React.